Magic and the Spire

 7The Ringlands7th level spells fail

-5The Ringlands5th level spells fail; +5 magic items become +4Poisons no longer function
+5The Ringlands5th level spells fail; +5 magic items become +4*Poisons no longer function

-4The Spirelands4th level spells fail; demipowers lose their abilities; +4
+4The Spirelands4th level spells fail; demipowers lose their abilities; +4 items become +3*Planar conduits fail; planar pathways not found beyond this ring

-3The Spirelands3rd level spells fail; lesser powers lose their abilities; +3 items become +2Astral connections impossible; portals no longer found—you have to walk from here, cutters
+3The Spirelands3rd level spells fail; lesser powers lose their abilities; +3 items become +2Astral connections impossible; portals no longer found—you have to walk from here, cutters!

-2The Spirelands2nd level spells fail; intermediate powers lose their abilities; +2 items become +1Time slows down by half
+2The Spirelands2nd level spells fail; intermediate powers lose their abilities; +2 items become +1

 Source: Jon Winter-Holt, mimir.net.
 Canonwatch: I’ve taken the 1e AD&D and 2e Planescape magic tables and modified a few things slightly.
-In the oriignal rules psionics just cut out at the 6th ring—the Planescape writers were self-confessedly not fans of psionics!
+In the original rules psionics just cut out at the 6th ring—the Planescape writers were self-confessedly not fans of psionics!
 Pathfinder psychics use spells anyway, so that’s easy enough to convert.
 I do not pretend to understand what 5e D&D has done with psionics so have fun working that out depending on if/how you implement them!
 My suggestion would be to phase them out at a similar rate to magic so that at the Spire, everyone is equal.
 Regarding the rilmani, in 2e Planescape there was no mention of them using magic at the Spire, but the 5e books suggest they can.
 Use whichever rules work for you!

 Leave a Reply